helm/helm/docs/provenance.md

 * The chart file (Chart.yaml) is included to give both humans and tools an easy view into the contents of the chart.
-* **Not Complete yet:** Every image file that the project references is correlated with its hash (SHA256, used by Docker) for verification.
 * The signature (SHA256, just like Docker) of the chart package (the .tgz file) is included, and may be used to verify the integrity of the chart package.
 * The entire body is signed using the algorithm used by PGP (see